lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## COSE Key Common Parameters Registry {#kid-key-common-param}

-IANA has extended the Value Type of the COSE Key Common Parameter 'kid' to the COSE Key Value Type int.
+IANA has extended the Value Type of 'kid' in the "COSE Key Common Parameters" registry under the group name "CBOR Object Signing and Encryption (COSE)" to also allow the Value Type int.
 The resulting Value Type is bstr / int.
-(The Value Registry for this item is empty and omitted from the table below.)
+The Value Registry for this item is empty and omitted from the table below.

 ~~~~~~~~~~~
 +------+-------+------------+----------------+-------------------+